AviatrixSystems/Docs/HowTos/CloudN_insane_mode.rst

  #.
 ASR to CloudN LAN interface advertises datacenter networks.
  #.
 VGW is attached to the Transit VPC.
  #.
 AWS Transit VPC Route Propagation is enabled.
+ #.
+If there is an edge firewall in front of the edge router, make sure the firewall opens UDP port 500 and UDP port 4500 for traffic from the CloudN WAN Interface.
+CloudN builds an IPSEC tunnel between CloudN WAN interface and Aviatrix Transit Gateway.
+BGP session between the two interfaces are inside the tunnel.

 3.2 Power up CloudN
 ~~~~~~~~~~~~~~~~~~~~~~~